Kfmoi/Urbanism/README.md

 After installation, you'll find an application named `generator.jar` in the `generator` directory, and a file named `visualizer.jar` in the `visualizer` on.

+### City

+Note: The city implementation is completed, however it can not be visualzied.
+This is saved for future work.

 ### Generator

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
 The product takes multiple arguments, each with its own switch as described below, the name of the file where the generated mesh will be stored as binary.
 Follow the instructions below.